The Beach Boys Today!: Background

-Following the success of their chart-topping "I Get Around" single, the Beach Boys' touring schedule became considerably more busy.
-From June to August, the group toured in support of their newest LP, All Summer Long, which had marked the most complex arrangements on a Beach Boys record to date, as well as being the first that was not focused on themes of cars or surfing.
+Following the success of their chart-topping single "I Get Around", the Beach Boys undertook an intensified touring schedule.
+From June to August, they toured in support of their newest LP, All Summer Long, which featured their most complex arrangements to date and was their first album not centered on themes of cars or surfing.
 They also readied a Christmas album for release in November.
-By the end of the year, they had released four albums in 12 months and additionally recorded the singles "When I Grow Up (To Be a Man)" and "Dance, Dance, Dance".
-In November, they toured the UK and mainland Europe for the first time, appearing on various television programs and playing shows.
+By year's end, they had released four albums in 12 months and recorded the Today! singles "When I Grow Up (To Be a Man)" and "Dance, Dance, Dance".
+In November, they toured the UK and mainland Europe for the first time, appearing on television programs and performing live.

-By this point, principal songwriter Brian Wilson had become overwhelmed by the increasing pressures of his career and personal life.
-He later explained, "I used to be Mr Everything ...
+By this point, principal songwriter Brian Wilson had become overwhelmed by professional and personal pressures.
+Wilson later explained, "I used to be Mr Everything ...
 I was run down mentally and emotionally because I was running around, jumping on jets from one city to another on one-night stands, also producing, writing, arranging, singing, planning, teaching – to the point where I had no peace of mind and no chance to actually sit down and think or even rest."
-Adding to his concerns was the group's "business operations" and the quality of their records, which he believed suffered from this arrangement.
-During the European tour, frontman and lyricist Mike Love told Melody Maker that he and the band wished to move on from surf music and avoid resting on the band's laurels.
+He also expressed dissatisfaction with the group's business operations and believed that the quality of their records had declined as a result.
+During the European tour, frontman and lyricist Mike Love told Melody Maker that the group sought to move beyond surf music and avoid repeating themselves.
+Asked how he felt about originating the surfing sound, Wilson rejected the label, stated that the band did not play surf music, and that their focus was a teen-oriented sound applicable to any theme: "We're just gonna stay on the life of a social teenager."